hyosung11/Launch-School/Courses/journal.md

 11:32 So stiff still.
 I'm hesitating about training today.
 I'm almost through the examples from my study guide.
 I will keep the interview assessment as scheduled for tomorrow.

 12:10 Taking a break to play with SungOh.

+## 20220704 월요일

+18:45 It's Independence Day and I'm finally feeling better after a household bout with covid.
+I want to pass the interview assessment this week.